Sirius902/gcviewer/README.md

 For info on the program arguments, run with `--help`.

 ## Themes
-To customize the theme of the input viewer, put a `color.frag` according to the specification in the same directory as the executable.
+To customize the theme of the input viewer, put a `shader.wgsl` according to the specification in the same directory as the executable.
-The default theme can be found at `src/shader/color.frag`.
+The default theme can be found at `src/shader.wgsl`.
 Other themes can be found in `theme`.